ihe123/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Positive Visual Feedback Generator.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  The product is for anyone who wants immediate positive feedback, preferably in pictures, for how they are feeling.
+The benefit is that users can get immediate feedback for their feelings.
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  The product is a click of a button away from a gallery of pictures that will keep you on your feet.
+Feeling sad?
+Be ready to get a gallery of cute puppies to uplift your day.
+Feeling happy?
+Can't be complacent, be ready to get a gallery of motivation pictures to keep you progressing.
 ## Problem ##
   > Describe the problem your product solves.
+  Solves the problem of not having immediate access to something that would make you feel better.
 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  My product will provide moods that the user can click on and that will be enough to generate the pictures that they will need.
 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  Feeling down?
+You need something immediate and reliable?
+Use the positive visual feedback generator.
 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Input name and click on mood.
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  It's better than anything I've tried before.
+Not even my siginificant other or therapist can give me such immediate quality feedback.
 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.